gmmcosta29/3d-printing-simulator/README.md

 # Testings

-## Create Random Sample textes (This will create a randomized test case with 10 jobs) in /test_data
+## Create Random Sample text (This will create a randomized test case with 10 jobs) in /test_data
 python scripts/create_test_case.py

 ## Run all tests